poikilos/animalmaterials/readme.md

 being low-level mods which primarily define materials for use by other mods).
 Then mods don't have to depend on your specific mobs mod and assume which materials are present.
 Why is this important?

-Because the other mods the users have are ones you don't maintain and for them to have free choice you should let them depend on a low-level mod instead of assuming they want everything from your mod.
-You can cooperate with others and make more features without duplicate items.
-Here are a few
+1. Other mods the users have are ones you don't maintain and for them to have free choice you should let them depend on a low-level mod instead of assuming they want everything from your mod.
-examples:
+2. Worse though about that fact, that a high-level mod like mobs redo assumes many things by the time it is loaded, is that if you changed mobs redo or another high-level mob like it, the code would become very divergent (you couldn't reuse as much code).
+For example, even just the fact that mobs redo defines chicken meat instead of using animalmaterials means that *every* mod that affects chicken must use the "mobs" namespace to access it, or add checks to see whether that or a different chicken is present--none of that would have to happen if mobs redo instead simply used animalmaterials and improved it if necessary (and for compatibility like this fork does, kept the exact same set of craftitems).
+3. However, that isn't the worst part.
+The worst part is that every *lower-level* mod in the tree of dependencies including the things that those depend on and so on have no access to whatever mobs defines-- such as meats in the case of mobs_redo--no mod already loaded (due to being in the dependency tree) can use them!
+4. On the positive side, doing registrations in a low-level mod helps you cooperate with others by not creating duplicate materials such as ingredients or mapgen nodes when you add features.

+Here are a few examples of mods that consider those four facts:
 1. cooking (This mod can solve the most frequent problems)
    - A mod which provides recipes for raw meat(s): This is a frequent issue since several advanced cooking mods exist which use specific meats